 6. Create a routine

 The easiest way to do this is to literally schedule the time into your calendar to work on getting rid of your anxiety and panic attacks.

 Become this militant and disciplined about it.

-If it’s affecting you enough, you should put more energy into working to get rid of it.
+If it’s affecting you enough, you should put more energy into working to get rid of it and reduce stress.

 Schedule in your daily relaxation time.
 Add time in your calendar for your mental health.
 Plan time for your friends and family.
 Set reminders to go for walks or exercise.

 Keep yourself accountable by setting reminders on your phone.
 Block out time to focus on the present moment and breathe deeply.
 Do what you need to do to actually follow-through with the advice you’ve been consuming on getting rid of your anxiety.